Attention vegans: Even though Detroit’s former vegan coney island restaurant has closed, Chili, Mustard, Onions has re-entered the chat.

 LaCombe has prepared a large batch of the sauce and vegan gyro for each location's kitchen to assemble.
 It will be served until it hopefully sells out and he can make more, he says.

 “Tom Giftos, the owner of National, and I had become friends over like five years and he was so gracious to let me use one of his restaurant kitchens to make all this gyro and tzatziki and put in three locations,” LaCombe says.
 “I’m so humbled and honored and I love the man.”

 While the Chili, Mustard, Onions restaurant closed in December, LaCombe says the company lives on.

 “CMO will never die unless I’m gone,” he says.
 “I’m gonna have my food everywhere, that’s my plan.”

-The 53-year-old chef has no plan or desire to run another restaurant, however, and wants to manufacture his recipes for other restaurants instead.
+The 53-year-old chef has no desire to run another restaurant, however, and wants to manufacture his recipes for other restaurants instead.